Buying a Topographical Survey: Everything You Need to Know

 Basically, a topographical survey will help you avoid the avoidable and exploit the exploitable.

-It does this by bringing together a broad range of data points into easily digestible maps, models, and charts.
+It does this by bringing together a broad range of three-dimensional points of data into easily digestible maps, models, and charts.

 These will help you: